Idelcads/datamining-scripts/README.md

 ## Dataming-scripts

-This code hav been developed following my need to generate or compute large dataset for deep-learning applications.\
+This code have been developed following my need to generate or compute large dataset for deep-learning applications.\
 Parameter must be written in [config file](configs/INSTALL.md) python main.py -cd config_downloader.yaml